The 3 Biggest Dangers Older Adults (50+) Face When Planning for Retirement - And What to Do About It!

-This presentation will discuss many of these issues and more.
+This presentation will discuss many of the following issues and more.
 It describes a new and more positive narrative on the experience of aging and offers new ideas about life and retirement transitioning and how BOTH the individual AND the organization can deal with these issues.

 A fundamental law of human nature is that "...each and every day we are getting older."